1 Introduction and Initial Setup

 4 System Requirements

-Windows 7, 8 and 10 are supported in both 32 bit and 64 architecture forms.
+Windows 10 and 11 are supported only in 64-bit architecture forms.
 It is recommended for an optimal experience that VectorPro is run on Windows 10-64 bit.

 The recommended specification is listed below: